 - percutaneous trigger finger release surgery

 If you have rheumatoid arthritis, these types of surgery may not be recommended because they can cause your finger to drift sideways.
-Instead, a special procedure, called a tenosynovectomy, may be necessary.
+Instead, a procedure known as a tenosynovectomy may be necessary.
 This involves removing part of the tendon sheath to allow the tendon to move again.

 Open trigger finger release surgery